openaicellular/ric-plt-a1/docs/developer-guide.rst

 Version bumping rmr
 -------------------
-As of 2020/02/13, A1 and all three integration test receivers use a base image from o-ran-sc.
+As of 2020/02/13, A1, Dockerfile-Unit-Test,  and all three integration test receivers use a base image from o-ran-sc.
 The rmr version is in that base image.
 However, the one item in this repo that must be kept in sync is ``rmr-version.yaml``.
 This controls what rmr gets installed for unit testing.